Welcome to today's edition of the Rush 24-7 podcast.

 Now, this is nine years ago, and he's still there.

-I'm going out telling the story that I think is the biggest story of our time.
+But he told the AP when he retired in 2004, I'm going out telling the story that I think is the biggest story of our time.

-Bill Moyer's biggest story of our time.
+Bill Moyers, biggest story of our time.

-And that is how the right wing media has become a partisan propaganda arm of the Republican National Committee.
+And that is how the right-wing media has become a partisan propaganda arm of the Republican National Committee.

 We have an ideological press that's interested in the election of Republicans and a mainstream press interested in the bottom line.

-Therefore, we don't have a vigilant independent media whose interest is the American people.
+Therefore, we don't have a vigilant, independent media whose interest is the American people.

 Could this guy be more wrong?

-I don't think he could be more wrong, and this guy's one of the deans of journalism by reputation.
+And this guy is one of the deans of journalism by reputation.

-If there is any propaganda arm in media, it is the mainstream media, the Democrat, but they're not even news people anymore.
+If there is any propaganda arm in media, it is the mainstream media, the Democrat, they're not even news people anymore.

 They're just activists and hacks, liberals and Democrats who are disguised as journalists.